Spain in the Eurovision Song Contest 2005: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country, the "Big Four" (France, Germany, Spain and the United Kingdom) and the ten highest placed finishers in the 2004 contest are required to qualify from the semi-final in order to compete for the final; the top ten countries from the semi-final progress to the final.
 As a member of the "Big 4", Spain automatically qualified to compete in the final on 21 May 2005.
 In addition to their participation in the final, Spain is also required to broadcast and vote in the semi-final on 19 May 2005.
 During the running order draw for the semi-final and final on 22 March 2005, Spain was placed to perform in position 10 in the final, following the entry from Cyprus and before the entry from Israel.
 Spain placed twenty-first in the final, scoring 28 points.

-In Spain, both the semi-final and the final were broadcast on La 1 with commentary by Beatriz Pécker.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Ainhoa Arbizu.
+In Spain, the semi-finals were broadcast on La 2 with commentary by Beatriz Pécker, Ainhoa Arbizu and Carlos Cerezo, while the final was broadcast on La Primera with commentary by Beatriz Pécker.
+TVE appointed Ainhoa Arbizu as its spokesperson to announce the Spanish votes during the final.
 The broadcast of the final was watched by 4.712 million viewers in Spain with a market share of 35.5%.
 This represented a decrease of 14.6% from the previous year with 2.114 million less viewers.